pajmd/tips/git/cheatsheet.md

 with the upstream developments

 #### diff
-* local
+* local diff
-to see the changes:
+to see the changes
 ```
 git status
 ```